Jake Inglis

 Jake Inglis (born August 16, 1989) is a Canadian former soccer player who played as a defender.

 Youth career

 Inglis played his youth soccer in his native Kitchener area with the Kitchener Spirit.
 In 1999, he traveled with the under-11 team to Kingston, where Kitchener won the under-11 Ambassador Cup.
-He played his high school soccer with Resurrection Catholic Secondary School.
+He played high school soccer at Resurrection Catholic Secondary School.
 In the 2005 season, he helped his high school team win the District 8 title and was named to the district's all-star team.
 Inglis also began playing with Etobicoke Energy to compete in the 2005 under-17 Ontario Cup tournament.
 In his senior year with Resurrection, the team reached the final of the 2006 Phoenix Cup, where Holy Cross of Woodbridge defeated them in a penalty shootout.
-He also was named to the 2006 District 8 all-star team.
+He was also named to the 2006 District 8 all-star team.

 Club career

 Scotland

 After graduating from Resurrection Catholic Secondary School, he ventured abroad by securing an under-19 contract with the Scottish side Inverness Caledonian Thistle.
 In 2008, he joined Brora Rangers and played in the 2008–09 Scottish Cup.

 He played in the Scottish Third Division with Elgin City the following season.
 Inglis made 14 appearances in his debut season.
 He re-signed with Elgin for the following campaign.
 In his final season in the Scottish circuit, he made 16 appearances and recorded 1 goal.
 After two seasons in northern Scotland, he left the club in the summer of 2011.